tibs/markup-history/markup-history.rst

 Source and a longer article at https://github.com/tibs/markup-history

-You may also be inerested in Write the Docs: http://www.writethedocs.org/
+You may also be interested in Write the Docs: http://www.writethedocs.org/

 .. vim: set filetype=rst tabstop=8 softtabstop=2 shiftwidth=2 expandtab: